Pitt-IshiharaLab/lab-handbook/LabManagerResponsibilities.md

 2. Shipping and receiving
 3. Inventory management of chemicals, plasmids, and mammalian cell lines
 4. Expanding and freezing cell lines for lab master stock
-5. Chemical and bio-waste disposal
-6. Instructing and assigning common lab duties among group members
+5. Instructing and assigning common lab duties among group members
-7. Instructing lab safety and regulation compliance for group members
+6. Instructing lab safety and regulation compliance for group members

 ## 2. Scientific projects (40% effort)
 1. Building and testing new reagents